Joseph Coyne: The Edwardes Era

 Coyne followed this with a succession of leading roles for Edwardes, including Harry Q. Conder in The Dollar Princess (1909), Tony Chute in The Quaker Girl in both the London and the Paris companies (1910-1911), Teddy Cavanaugh in The Dancing Mistress (1912), and Sandy Blair in The Girl from Utah (1913), all in the West End.

 In May 1914, suffering from heart trouble, George Edwardes traveled to a German health resort.
 When World War I broke out in July of that year, Edwardes and other non-German citizens were detained under house arrest.
 Edwardes was released in November, 1914, amidst urgent appeals from the American Consul.
 He never recovered his good health, and died at home 4 October 1915.

 The World War Era

-Coyne resumed working on the London stage playing O. Vivian Smith in He Didn't Want To Do It, a farcical play in 3 acts, by George Broadhurst and Walter C. Hackett (1915).
+Coyne resumed working on the London stage playing O. Vivian Smith in He Didn't Want To Do It, a farcical play in 3 acts, by George Broadhurst and Walter Hackett (1915).
 Following that he appeared in the Irving Berlin's first musical Watch Your Step (1915), and another Berlin show, Follow The Crowd (Empire Theatre, opened 19 Feb 1916), which had debuted in New York as Stop!
 Look!
 Listen! in late 1915.

 Other work in the World War I timeframe included playing Ronald Clibran in The Clock Goes Round (1916), Lawyer Gooch in Step In The Office (1916), and a local revue called The Bing Girls Are There (1917).
 He returned to musical theater in the role of Prince Paul of Perania in Arlette (1917), and Robert Street in Going Up (1918).